UX Design UX Research

 The final design centers on two core surfaces: the water target creation form, and the detail view page that becomes the user's landing page for tracking their conservation progress.

 The creation form is intentionally simple.
 Users select the meter they want to set a target for, define their usage goal, and confirm.
-The form is designed to feel low-stakes: easy to start, easy to complete, and easy to revisit.
+The form is designed to be easy to start, easy to complete, and easy to revisit.

 Once a target is created, the detail view gives users an at-a-glance read on how they're tracking, presenting their current usage against their goal in a way that feels motivating rather than punitive.
 Users can edit or remove their target from this view.
 The page is designed to be worth returning to, and useful enough that users have a reason to check in on their progress throughout a billing cycle.